Dr. Sijia Geng

 My research integrates methodologies from system and control theory, mathematical analysis, and optimization to address pressing and fundamental challenges in complex networked energy systems.
 I develop theory and computational tools to enable the renewable energy transition and achieve autonomous, resilient, and sustainable next-generation energy systems.

-My research area include:
+My research areas include:

 • Dynamic analysis and stability of inverter-based power systems.